maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 ### Deploy Locally

 Write out the steps you take starting from cloning the repository in github or clicking a gitpod button to run your code locally.
 Test it out and make sure it works.
+This can be running from your IDE of choice like VSCode or PyCharm or GitPod.

 You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/dcd449bd41a446f49df3268f91dd06fc/072c95175f1148438de9d82e7a756ee1/?child=first) when writing up this section.